Case Number: 5-407-752, Year Published: 2007

 HBS Number: KEL366

 Open Innovation Model, Technology Discovery, Organizational Navigation, Business Unit Engagement, Managing Technology Suppliers, IT Team Innovation

 The case describes the evolution between 1999 and 2005 of an unusual innovation team within the office of the Chief Information Officer of BP.
 The team leader, Vice President and Chief Technology Officer (CTO) Phiroz Darukhanavala (“Daru”), eschewed a large group and a venture budget in favor of a small, lean team intimately engaged with BP’s business units.
 The case described several mechanisms created by the CTO office during its early evolution, aimed at expanding executives’ appreciation of emerging technology capabilities, building a network of relationships through which emerging technologies are scouted and vetted, and providing structured mechanisms for technology transfer.
 In late 2005 the CIO’s Advisory Group challenged the CTO office to “keep reinventing yourselves.”
 Students are asked to assume Daru’s role and suggest new processes and structures to continue the evolution of the CTO office.
-The teaching note describes what the team actually did, and addresses questions raised at the end of the case.Spanish translation available.
+The teaching note describes what the team actually did, and addresses questions raised at the end of the case.Spanish and Portuguese translations available.

 Return to Search Results